VacSIM: Learning Effective Strategies for COVID-19 Vaccine Distribution using Reinforcement Learning: Results

 \subsection{Contextual Bandits Model}

-The output of the first sub-model is spanned over 26 days (1 December-26 December 2020).
-The distribution sets so obtained were scaled to buckets ranging from 100 to 1000 with an increment step of 100.
+The output of the Deep Reinforcement Learning model is spanned over 26 days (1 December-26 December 2020).
+The distribution sets so obtained were scaled to bucket sizes ranging from 100 to 1000 with an increment step of 100.
 The actions of the five States associated with each bucket size were normalized to get the percentage distribution ratio for all States.
-Normalized here refers to the percentage ratio of a given distribution set of a State for a given bucket size and the sum of the distribution sets of the 5 States over that bucket size for a given date. \\
+Normalized here refers to the percentage ratio of a given distribution set of a State for a given bucket size and the sum of the distribution sets of the five States over that bucket size for a given date.